surveymethodsroombudapest/smrb-site/src/en/earlier_contributors/jakab-buda.md

 ---
 name: Jakab Buda
-description: Jakab Buda graduated in 2020 from the ELTE Faculty of Social Sciences with a master’s degree in Survey Statistics.
-Since 2022 he is a PhD student at the ELTE Faculty of Social Sciences, Doctoral School of Sociology, Interdisciplinary Social Research.
-His PhD research topic is the explainability of machine learning-based language models and the applicability of explainable language models in the social sciences.
-He is also involved in other research in natural language processing and text analysis as well as other areas of machine learning in the social sciences.
-Since 2022, he has also been working in the Department of Artificial Intelligence at the Rényi Alfréd Institute for Mathematical Research.
+description: Jakab Buda obtained his master's degree in Survey Statistics from the Faculty of Social Sciences of ELTE in 2020, and has been a student at the Doctoral School of Sociology of ELTE since 2022.
+His doctoral research examines the explainability and applicability of machine learning-based language models in social sciences.
+He also conducts research in natural language processing and text analysis, and works at the Department of Artificial Intelligence at the Alfréd Rényi Institute for Mathematical Research.
 img: /img/screenshot-2023-09-27-211629.png
 ---